Can an old, English Court of Appeal case still hold sway over rulings made in Australian legal proceedings?

 The defence of truth is commonly referred to as justification or the defence of justification.

 The Defendant bears the onus of establishing on the balance of probabilities that the defamatory imputations arising from the publication complained of are either true, or substantially true.

 This is because the law of defamation assumes that the publication is false until a defence of Truth is raised and proven.

 In practice, proving that a publication is true can be difficult because many defamatory statements made are unsupported by physical or objective evidence.
-For example, calling someone a paedophile who has not been charged or convicted of that offence would be exceptionally onerous, even if they did it.
+For example, calling someone a paedophile who has not been charged or convicted of that offence would be exceptionally onerous, even if the person is a paedophile.